microsoft/copilot-camp/docs/pages/extend-message-ext/01-nw-teams-app.md

 It may take a while the first time as it's loading all the npm packages.
 Eventually, a browser window will open and invite you to log in.

+The debugging will open teams in a browser window.
+Make sure you login using the same credentials you signed into Teams Toolkit.
 Once you're in, Microsoft Teams should open up and display a dialog offering to open your application.

 ![Open](../../assets/images/extend-message-ext-01/nw-open.png)